PatchworkOS 966e257

 This DOES add the inode to the inode cache.
 It also does not associate the inode with a dentry, that is done when a dentry is made positive with dentry_make_positive().

-There is no inode_free() instead use DEREF().
+There is no inode_free() instead use UNREF().

 Parameters